Antidepressants Assessment Results

 If you are concerned about a loved ones’ prescription drug use and believe that he or she may be addicted, only that person can decide to get help for themselves.
 However, they may be receptive to a one-on-one conversation about their drug use if you express your concern without judgment and offer to help them find treatment options.
 Otherwise, working with a professional interventionist to plan and host an intervention may be an effective way to communicate your concern and help your loved one enter treatment.

 If your loved one decides to enter a rehab program, family members are often encouraged to participate.
 Since addiction in the family can have devastating effects on everyone involved, family members may be asked to attend family therapy sessions, workshops, and community support group meetings such as Nar-Anon.
-You may also be at risk for developing mental health issues or substance abuse problems of your own, so if your spouse or significant other is addicted to sedatives, it is important to prioritize your health and well-being first.
+You may also be at risk for developing mental health issues or substance abuse problems of your own, so if your spouse or significant other is addicted to antidepressants, it is important to prioritize your health and well-being first.

-Treatment Options for Sedative Addiction
+Treatment Options for Antidepressants Addiction

 - Residential rehab: Residential rehab is an inpatient rehab program that offers structured addiction treatment programming with behavioral therapy, life skills development, and relapse prevention strategies.
 Gender-specific treatment also allows for more effective and individualized care.

-- Intensive Outpatient Program (IOP): IOP is an intensive outpatient program that provides group therapy, peer accountability, and individualized support in recovery to help you overcome your alcohol addiction.
+- Intensive Outpatient Program (IOP): IOP is an intensive outpatient program that provides group therapy, peer accountability, and individualized support in recovery to help you overcome your antidepressants addiction.
 Since it is an outpatient program, IOP gives you the flexibility to attend work, school, or tend to other personal responsibilities while you’re in rehab.

 - Sober living: Sober living homes are furnished, gender-specific recovery-focused living environments for people in all stages of recovery.
 Each home offers safe, sober housing and recovery support services like employment assistance, drug testing, peer monitoring, and sober social activities for residents.